vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 java -jar target/*.jar
 ```

-Note, that you need to start Keycloak first, since our app fetches the configuration from Keycloak on startup.
+Note, that we need to start Keycloak first, since our app fetches the configuration from Keycloak on startup.

 ### Running the app in the IDE

-You can also run the app directly from your favourite IDE like IntelliJ Idea or Eclipse.
+We can also run the app directly from your favourite IDE like IntelliJ Idea or Eclipse.
-To run the app from an IDE, you need to create a launch configuration and use the main class `io.vertx.core.Launcher`.
+To run the app from an IDE, we need to create a launch configuration and use the main class `io.vertx.core.Launcher`.
 Then set the the program arguments to
 `run demo.MainVerticle` and use the classpath of the `jwt-service-vertx` module.
-With that in place you should be able to run the app.
+With that in place we should be able to run the app.

-## JWT Authentication
+## JWT Authorization

 ### JWT Foundations

 [JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) is an open standard to securely exchange information between two parties in the form
 of [Base64URL](https://base64.guru/standards/base64url) encoded JSON objects.
-A JWT is just a string which comprises three base64url encoded parts header, payload and a signature, which are separated by a `.`.
+A standard JWT is just a string which comprises three base64url encoded parts header, payload and a signature, which are separated by a "`.`" character.
+There are other variants of JWT that can have more parts.

 An example JWT can look like this:
 ```
 eyJhbGciOiJSUzI1NiIsInR5cCIgOiAiSldUIiwia2lkIiA6ICJjN00xX2hkWjAtWDNyZTl1dmZLSFRDUWRxYXJQYnBMblVJMHltdkF0U1RzIn0.eyJleHAiOjE2MDEzMTg0MjIsImlhdCI6MTYwMTMxODEyMiwianRpIjoiNzYzNWY1YTEtZjFkNy00NTdkLWI4NjktYWQ0OTIzNTJmNGQyIiwiaXNzIjoiaHR0cDovL2xvY2FsaG9zdDo4MDgwL2F1dGgvcmVhbG1zL3ZlcnR4IiwiYXVkIjoiYWNjb3VudCIsInN1YiI6IjI3YjNmYWMwLTlhZWMtNDQyMS04MWNmLWQ0YjAyNDI4ZjkwMSIsInR5cCI6IkJlYXJlciIsImF6cCI6InZlcnR4LXNlcnZpY2UiLCJzZXNzaW9uX3N0YXRlIjoiNjg3MDgyMTMtNDBiNy00NThhLWFlZTEtMzlkNmY5ZGEwN2FkIiwiYWNyIjoiMSIsInJlYWxtX2FjY2VzcyI6eyJyb2xlcyI6WyJvZmZsaW5lX2FjY2VzcyIsInVtYV9hdXRob3JpemF0aW9uIiwidXNlciJdfSwicmVzb3VyY2VfYWNjZXNzIjp7ImFjY291bnQiOnsicm9sZXMiOlsibWFuYWdlLWFjY291bnQiLCJtYW5hZ2UtYWNjb3VudC1saW5rcyIsInZpZXctcHJvZmlsZSJdfX0sInNjb3BlIjoiZW1haWwgcHJvZmlsZSIsImVtYWlsX3ZlcmlmaWVkIjp0cnVlLCJuYW1lIjoiVGhlbyBUZXN0ZXIiLCJwcmVmZXJyZWRfdXNlcm5hbWUiOiJ0ZXN0ZXIiLCJnaXZlbl9uYW1lIjoiVGhlbyIsImZhbWlseV9uYW1lIjoiVGVzdGVyIiwiZW1haWwiOiJ0b20rdGVzdGVyQGxvY2FsaG9zdCJ9.NN1ZGE3f3LHE0u7T6Vfq5yPMKoZ6SmrUxoFopAXZm5wVgMOsJHB8BgHQTDm7u0oTVU0ZHlKH2-o11RKK7Mz0mLqMy2EPdkGY9Bqtj5LZ8oTp8FaVqY1g5Fr5veXYpOMbc2fke-e2hG8sAfSjWz1Mq9BUhJ7HdK7TTIte12pub2nbUs4APYystJWx49cYmUwZ-5c9X295V-NX9UksuMSzFItZ4cACVKi68m9lkR4RuNQKFTuLvWsorz9yRx884e4cnoT_JmfSfYBIl31FfnQzUtCjluUzuD9jVXc_vgC7num_0AreOZiUzpglb8UjKXjswTHF-v_nEIaq7YmM5WKpeg
 ```

-The header and payload sections contains information as a JSON object, whereas the signature is just a plain string.
+The header and payload sections contain information as a JSON object, whereas the signature is just a plain string.
 JSON objects contain key value pairs which are called `claims`.

 The claims information can be verified and trusted because it is digitally signed with the private key from a public/private key-pair.
 The signature can later be verified with a corresponding public key.
 The identifier of the public/private key-pair used to sign a JWT can be